-Yanmar tractors are very capable little machines but some people might not know what can be done with them.
+Yanmar tractors are very capable little machines but some people might not know what to really expect out of them.
 This article is designed to help you know what to expect out of your tractor.

 Yanmar tractors come in various sizes and, obviously, the larger the tractor the more work you can do in a given time (all other things being equal).
 These smaller loader tractors are perfect for moving a bucket load of sand, rocks, or dirt around your property.
 If you are expecting to dig a pond in your back yard- rent an excavator.
 Front loader tractors are simply not designed to dig.
 They are designed to scoop and move.